Here are some frequently asked questions about the KAP Program:

 The requirements for KAP high school teachers are the same as those for the State of Ohio's College Credit Plus program, which are as follows: "Teachers teaching College Credit Plus courses align with the Higher Learning Commission’s, which state that a teacher wishing to teach courses must have a master’s degree in the content area or a master’s degree in a different discipline and 18 or more hours of continuing education in the content area."

-Teachers are expected to meet this standard by September 1, 2017.
-Kenyon is applying for an extension which—if granted—would push this deadline out a few more years.
+Teachers are expected to meet this standard by Sept.
+1, 2017.
+Kenyon is applying for an extension that — if granted — would push this deadline out a few more years.
 Our current approach is to approve a prospective teacher if he or she has a masters in the content area or a masters degree in another discipline but is currently enrolled in a graduate program in the content area with the goal of earning the required 18 credit hours.
 The credits must be in the content area and not generally in the education/pedagogy of the content area.